ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 This article exists for two reasons:

-First, because I wanted to make a reference for myself which collects all of the ideas around _oriented area_, a concept that I find myself studying a lot and which I think deserves to be better popularized.
+First, because I wanted to make a reference for myself which collects all of the ideas around _oriented area_, a concept that I find myself thinking about a lot, and which I think deserves to be better popularized.

 Second, because some resources (including Wikipedia) cite a 1959 monograph titled *Computation of Areas of Oriented Figures*, by A.M.
 Lopshits, originally printed in Russian and translated to English by Massalski and Mills, which I have not been able to find online.
 I did find a copy via university library, and I thought I would summarize its contents in the process to make them more available to a casual Internet observer.

-(Also, because I wanted to practice making beautiful math diagrams.
+(Also, because I wanted practice making beautiful math diagrams.
 Which succeeded, mostly, but my god is it ever not worth the effort.)

 First, a summary of the concept of oriented area and the "shoelace formula", and some equations I found while playing around with it that turned out not to be novel.